Ashur-D/pc-collection/README.md

 🔄 Windows updates or feature upgrades may undo or conflict with certain tweaks or tool settings; recheck after major updates. <br>
 ❗ Avoid running scripts or registry changes from untrusted sources without verifying their purpose and safety. <br>
 📁 Any configuration files for included programs are organized and located in the file tree. <br>
-❤️ anything I use will have an indication
+❤️ anything I use will have an indication <br>
+🛜Network tweaks over here: [link](https://github.com/Ashur-D/Windows11-Collection-Guide/tree/test/NetworkTweaks)

 # 🌐 Quick Navigation
 - [🛠️ System tools](#%EF%B8%8F-system-tools)